stacks-network/stacks-core/sip/sip-001-burn-election.md

 problems that arise in winner-takes-all payout schemes, whereby miners implement a "petty compliant" strategy where a minimal amount of transactions are mined per block once transaction fees exceed coinbase rewards.

+Block rewards are effectively given out on a winner-take-all basis -- only leaders and users who burn for winning blocks receive an award.
+However, leaders are expected to "hedge their bets" by burning in support for competing chain tips, so they will receive _some_ payout regardless of who wins.
+This effectively rewards leaders who commit to valid chain tips but do not win the sortition.
+This is a desirable outcome because it improves the chain's fork's quality (described in "Fork Selection" below) and lowers mining reward variance, without introducing the need for uncle blocks.

 On the burn chain, the presence of commitment transactions means that each burn chain miner _who also participates as a Stacks leader_ stands to receive both a